SvenArcticFox/CIS623-Project/README.md

 # CIS623-Project
- This is the project for CIS623.
+This project converts the foldr and foldl functions from Haskell to TypeScript.
+This is my final project for CIS 623 at Syracuse University.

 ## Setup